NHNguyen94/dsp_restaurant_tips/README.md

 - Bad csv parse issue percent: >= 10% (This is a business decision, no further explanation)
 - Successful validation by Great Expectation: <= 80% (This is a business decision, no further explanation)
 - Average bad rows percent: >= 20% (This is a business decision, no further explanation)
-- RMSE between predicted tip and real tip: >= 5
+- RMSE between predicted tip and real tip: >= 0.2 (when normalizing the RMSE value, using this formular threshold/(Highest_Real_Tip - Lowest_Real_Tip) = 0.2/(29.713-8.125) = 0.009 which can better show how fit the model  to the reality.
+Source for the reason/calculation: https://www.statology.org/what-is-a-good-rmse/)
 - Counts of webapp prediction: <= 500 (This is a business decision, no further explanation)
 - Counts of scheduled predictions: <= 1000 (This is a business decision, no further explanation)
-- Skewness difference for tip: >= 1
+- Skewness difference for tip: >= 1 or <= -1 (This is a generally acceptable for normal distribution.
+Source: https://ogs.edu/how-to-conduct-normality-tests-using-pspp-in-statistics-for-social-research/)
-- Skewness difference for total bill: >= 1
+- Skewness difference for total bill: >= 1 or <= -1 (Same as above)
-- Skewness difference for table size: >= 1
+- Skewness difference for table size: >= 1 or <= -1 (Same as above)
 - Percent difference for gender (Male, Female): >= 30%
 - Percent difference for meal time (Lunch, Dinner): >= 30%
 - Percent difference for smoker (Smoker, No smoker): >= 30%